MangaiS20/stock-price-prediction-using-machine-learning/dataset/README.md

 # Dataset

-This project uses historical Adani stock price data for developing and evaluating machine learning and deep learning models for stock price prediction.
+This project uses historical stock price data of **Adani Enterprises Ltd.** for time-series forecasting and comparative model evaluation.

-Due to licensing and data source restrictions, the dataset is not included in this repository.
+The dataset includes:

+- Date
+- Open Price
+- High Price
+- Low Price
+- Close Price
+- Adjusted Close Price
+- Volume

+## Dataset Source

-Users can download historical stock data from financial data providers such as Yahoo Finance or NSE and place it in this folder before running the project.
+Historical market data can be obtained from publicly available financial data providers such as **Yahoo Finance**.

+The dataset is not included in this repository.